pyros-projects/pyros-cli/.project/specification/1-overview.md

 - **Batch Generation** - Generate multiple images with the same or varying prompts
 - **AI Enhancement** - Optional features to use AI models to enhance prompts or create variations (in progress)
 - **Command System** - Slash commands (like `/help`) for various operations
+- **Gallery System** - Web-based gallery for browsing and viewing generated images with their prompts

 ## Dependencies
 - ComfyUI server (must be running separately)